Generic selectors

 The next on our list of the biggest stadiums in Nigeria is the Muhammadu Dikko Stadium, which is currently the home ground for Katsina United F.C.
 The stadium has a capacity of at least 30,000 seats.
 Muhammdu Dikko Stadium was designed by Monimichelle Sports Facility Construction Limited, a company incorporated in Lagos, Nigeria.

-Construction of Muhammadu Dikko Stadium started in the early 1990s, facing several delays along the way.
+Construction of the Muhammadu Dikko Stadium commenced in the early 1990s, facing several delays along the way.
 It was to be completed later in 2013 and was first named Karkanda Stadium.
-However, in 2016, the venue was named after a 20th-century Emir of the state, Muhammadu Dikko.

 Godswill Akpabio International Stadium